-Daniel C. Naumann, vice president
+Daniel C. Naumann, VICE PRESIDENT

 Mr. Naumann represents Division 6, the Pleasant Valley area of the District to the south and east of Oxnard.
 He holds a B.S. degree in Agricultural Business from California Polytechnic State University in San Luis Obispo.
-He is a member of the

-Board of the USDA Farm Service Agency.
-His family established farming operations on the Oxnard Plain in the 1890s and he is currently farming various vegetable row crops.
+He is a member of the rently farming various vegetable row crops.
 Mr. Naumann's uncle, Robert Naumann, served on United's Board in the 1950s.
 Continuing the family tradition, Mr. Naumann has been a member of the Board since 1991.